Special routes of U.S. Route 25: Hendersonville alternate route

-Asheville alternate route
+Arden–Asheville alternate route

-U.S. Route 25 Alternate (US 25A) was established in 1934 as a renumbering of NC 69; the routing has remained unchanged since.
-US 25A begins in Arden, North Carolina, at the junction of NC 280 and US 25; travels north to Asheville near the Biltmore Estate and junctions back at US 25.
+U.S. Highway 25A (US 25A) was established in 1934 as a renumbering of NC 69; the routing has remained unchanged since.
+US 25A begins in Arden, North Carolina, at the junction of NC 280 and US 25; travels north to Asheville near Biltmore Estate and junctions back at US 25.

 Marshall business loop

-U.S. Route 25 Business (US 25 Bus) was established in 1960 when mainline US 25 was rerouted along new routing north of Marshall, North Carolina.
-In complete concurrency with US 70 Bus, it originally traversed along Main Street and Tillery Branch Road; in 1981, it was routed and extended further east along Ivy River Road.
+U.S. Highway 25 Business (US 25 Bus.) was established in 1960 when mainline US 25 was rerouted along new routing north of Marshall, North Carolina.
+In complete concurrency with US 70 Bus., it originally traversed along Main Street and Tillery Branch Road; in 1981, it was routed and extended further east along Ivy River Road.

+Corbin truck route

 Richmond business loop

 U.S. Route 25 Business (US 25 Bus.) is a 3.654 mi business loop located in Richmond, Kentucky.
 It runs along the original alignment of US 25 through downtown Richmond, while US 25 proper bypasses the city to the east.
-US 25 Bus. is signed concurrently with U.S. Route 421 Business (US 421 Bus.) for its entire length, as U.S. Route 421 also runs concurrent with US 25 through the Richmond area.
+US 25 Bus. is signed concurrently with US 421 Bus. for its entire length, as US 421 also runs concurrent with US 25 through the Richmond area.